Generic Name: rosiglitazone and glimepiride (ROE-si-GLI-ta-zone & glye-MEP-ir-ide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Cold-like symptoms; headache.
+Cold-like symptoms; headache; weight gain.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.